 This Fresh Cherry Tart Recipe is beautiful and delicious and perfect for your next party or special occasion.
 You won't regret making this impressive and tasty treat!

-I adapted this recipe from Martha Stewart (of course), and the result was pretty impressive if I do say so myself.
+I adapted this recipe from Martha Stewart, and the result was pretty impressive if I do say so myself.
 This recipe does take some time and has quite a few steps, but the result is worth it, I promise!

 Jump to:

-I love this recipe for its vibrant color and perfect balance of sweet and tart flavors.
+I love this recipe for its vibrant color and perfect balance of sweet and tart flavors just like my Pink Grapefruit Dessert Bars.
 Fresh cherries pair perfectly with the sweet pastry cream and flaky crust.

 Preparing this recipe is a true culinary experience right at home.
-The result of the steps in this recipe creates a stunning dessert that impresses both guests and loved ones, making it a cherished go-to option for any occasion.
+The result of the steps in this recipe creates a stunning dessert that impresses both guests and loved ones, like my Strawberry Ice Cream Cheesecake, making it a cherished go-to option for any occasion.

 This Fresh Cherry Tart Recipe will make you feel like you can make anything in the kitchen!
 There are several steps in this cherry tart recipe but they flow pretty easily.